camunda-community-hub/zeebe-client-rust/README.md

 **Authentication for Camunda Cloud**

-First, [generate and download](https://docs.camunda.io/docs/next/components/console/manage-clusters/manage-api-clients/) client credentials from Console.
+First, [generate and download](https://docs.camunda.io/docs/next/components/console/manage-clusters/manage-api-clients/) client credentials for Camunda Cloud.
 Let's assume they are in a file called credentials.txt.

 The `credentials.txt` file contains environment variables, so let's source them:
 ```shell